miki-hermann/learn-horn/README.md

 input.

 There is another, much more sophisticated example from `kaggle` present, but it needs some preprocessing.
-The file `train.csv.xz` contains compressed data for recognition of digits.
-Start the Perl script `train.pl` and choose the digit `d` which you want to recognize.
-The script produces a CSV file `traind.csv` for the chosen digit `d`.
+The file `digit.csv.xz` contains compressed data for recognition of digits.
+Start the Perl script `digit.pl` and choose the digit `d` which you want to recognize.
+The script produces a CSV file `digitd.csv` for the chosen digit `d`.
 Use it as input for the algorithms.